kostasx/csv-importer/README.md

 *   `csv_post_slug` - post slug used in permalinks.
 *   `csv_post_parent` - post parent id.

+#### Attaching Pictures to Posts / Pages

+Attach a featured image to a post and/or multiple images.

+*   `_wp_attached_file` - To upload a featured image, make sure your theme supports this feature, then use the column heading: _wp_attached_file - the cell value should be the full file name such as example.jpg or example2.gif
+*   `_wp_attached_files` - To upload multiple images to a post for use in a gallery or just to have them all attached use the heading: _wp_attached_files - the cell value should be a comma separated list of full file names such as example.jpg, example2.jpeg, example3.gif, example4.png

+**BEFORE YOU UPLOAD THE CSV**, YOU MUST UPLOAD THE IMAGES TO THE WORDPRESS MEDIA GALLERY FIRST.
+This is because we just find the image from it's name in the wordpress database and properly attach it to the post you are creating from the csv upload.

 ### Custom taxonomies

 __New in version 0.3.0__